 Employees should request an accommodation as soon as it becomes apparent that a reasonable accommodation may be necessary to enable the employee to perform the essential duties of a position.
 All requests for accommodation should be made with the Director and should specify which essential functions of the employee's job cannot be performed without a reasonable accommodation.
 In most cases, an employee will need to secure medical verification of his/her need for a reasonable accommodation.
-Both North Central Public Health District and the employee must monitor the employee's accommodation situation and make adjustments as needed.
+Both https://doi.org/10.1007/j.com/north/performed/ without a reasonable accommodation in the employee must monitor the employee's accommodation situation and make adjustments as needed.